MUKESHKUMARJP1725/Ex-7-Implement-DES-Encryption-and-Decryption/README.md

-# EX-7 - DES ENCRYPTION AND DECRYPTION
+# Ex-7 Implement DES Encryption and Decryption
 ## AIM:

 To implement a program to encrypt plaintext and decrypt ciphertext using the DES (Data Encryption Standard) encryption technique.